Virtual Khovanov homology using cobordisms: The topological category

-If one considers a cylinder as a cobordism, then there are four different ways to decorate the boundary as indicated in Figure \ref{figure1-1}.
-The main idea of this construction is the usage of a cobordism $\Phi^-_+\colon\mathcal O\to\mathcal O$ between two circles.
-This cobordism can not be embedded in $\real^2\times[-1,1]$ (as an cobordism) if one considers the decorations of the boundary as the orientation of the circles at the boundary.
-In this picture it is well-known as a part of the most common immersion of the Klein bottle.
+One main idea of this construction is the usage of a cobordism $\Phi^-_+$ between two circles \textit{different} from the identity $\mathrm{id}^+_+$, see Fig.~\ref{figure-idphi}.

-Furthermore we need relations on the decorated cobordisms.
-One of these relations identifies all boundary preserving homeomorphic cobordisms if their boundary decorations are all equal or are all different (up to a sign).
-Furthermore some of the standard relations of the category $\cob_R(\emptyset)$ (see for example in the book of J.~Kock \cite{ko}) should hold.
-We call the category with the extra signs $\ucob_R(\emptyset)$ and the category $\ucob_R(\emptyset)^*$ without the extra signs.
+Furthermore, we need relations between the decorated cobordisms.
+One of these relations identifies all boundary-preservingly homeomorphic cobordisms if their boundary decorations are all equal or are all different (up to a sign).
+Moreover, some of the standard relations of the category $\cob_R(\emptyset)$ (see for example in the book of Kock~\cite{ko}, Chapter 1.4) should hold.
+We denote the category with the extra signs by $\ucob_R(\emptyset)$ and the category without the extra signs by $\ucob_R(\emptyset)^*$.
+Therefore, there will be two different cylinders in these categories.

-Therefore there will be two different cylinders (cobordisms of genus one between two circles) in the category $\ucob_R(\emptyset)$.
-The same is true for the category $\ucob_R(\emptyset)^*$.
+Note that most of the constructions are easier for $\ucob_R(\emptyset)^*$ than for $\ucob_R(\emptyset)$.
+That is why we will only focus on the latter category and hope the reader does not have too many difficulties to do similar constructions for $\ucob_R(\emptyset)^*$ while reading this subsection.

-At the end of this section we will proof some basic relations (Lemma \ref{lemma-basiscalculations}) between the generators of our category.
-We also characterise the cobordisms of the face \ref{probcube} (Proposition \ref{prop-nonorientablefaces}).
-At the end of this section we will be able to define the \textit{virtual Khovanov complex}.
-This is the main part of section two.
+At the end of this subsection we will prove some basic relations (see Lemma~\ref{lem-basiscalculations}) between the generators of our category.
+We also characterise the cobordisms of the face from~\ref{probcube} (see Proposition~\ref{prop-nonorientablefaces}).
+It should be noted that, in order to extend the construction to v-tangle diagrams, we need some more extra notions.
+We will define them after Definition~\ref{defn-category} in an extra subsection in Definition~\ref{defn-category3} to avoid too many notions at once.

-Analogue to the paper of V.~Turaev and P.~Turner we make the following definition but beware that we consider v-circles as objects and cobordisms together with decorations.
-We call the decorations $+,-$ of the boundary component $k$ the \textit{gluing number} of the boundary component $k$.
+We start with the following definition.
+Beware that we consider v-circles as objects and cobordisms together with decorations.
+We denote the decorations by $+,-$ and illustrate them next to boundary components.

-\begin{defin}[The category of cobordisms with boundary decorations] We describe the category \textit{$\ucob_R(\emptyset)$} in six steps.
-We describe the objects first.
-Then we define the morphisms as cobordisms generated by seven generators and we describe the morphisms and their boundary decorations.
-After this we introduce a short hand notation for the morphisms and we state the relations.

-Our category should be $R-$pre-additive.
-The symbol $\amalg$ should denote the disjoint union (the coproduct in our category).